Even the most dedicated exercise enthusiast can have a hard time in winter.

 “Feel good about feeling good," he said, "and feel good about doing something for yourself that we know has so many benefits that so many people need."

 6. Plan ahead and anticipate

 For outdoor workouts, watch the weather forecast and know what you’ll be up against the next day, whether snow or a cold blast, Raglin advised.
-Plan the appropriate clothing and have everything ready when for wake up time: gear, gym bag and snack.
+Plan the appropriate clothing by stocking up on some workout clothes for winter and have everything ready when for wake up time: gear, gym bag and snack.

 “It’s like you’re being helped along, so to speak.
 That can make a big difference,” he said.
 “If you know what you’re going to have to experience or endure, it doesn’t bother you as much.”